 Taak Bi Ha cenote

 Taak Bi Ha is a covered cenote.
-It’s great to begin your love affair with snorkeling and recreational diving among amazing speleothems.
-At first, a small entrance leads to a huge room featuring many beautiful formations of stalactites and stalagmites.
+It’s excellent to begin your love affair with snorkeling and recreational diving among impressive speleothems.
+At first, a small entrance leads to a vast room featuring many beautiful formations of stalactites and stalagmites.
 Cenote is located on the road of Dos Ojos Park.
 Turn left 50 meters after the Dos Ojos Cenote entrance.

 The name “Taak Bi Ha” means “hidden route of water”.